smithclay/cloud-jshint/readme.md

 ``` sh
   $ jspinch -h
 ```
+### Travis CI Integration
+TBD.
+Modify your after_script in travis.yml and execute jspinch.
+If there are errors it should cause a build failed.
 ## Extending jspinch
 ### Writing your own reporters
 Want to do something fancy with the lint error reports?
 You can write your own report generator for jspinch.